Career Opportunities

 Working at IHEP

 We are a diverse and dedicated team driven by our passion for improving college access and success in higher education by promoting opportunity and closing equity gaps for today’s students.
 We recognize that a talented and justice-focused, diverse, inclusive, and equitable workforce benefits individuals, partners, and IHEP as a whole.
-We strive to achieve a supportive environment in which all employees reach their maximum potential.
+We strive to achieve a supportive environment in which all employees reach their maximum potential, regardless of race, background, or circumstance.

 Current Career Opportunities